-On the one hand I am very lucky.
-My boyfriend is Canadian, and upon arriving here in late December 2016, I was not forced into the unknown territory of a hostel, but instead welcomed by a second family that I’ve lived with for my first few months here.
-On the other hand, having and living with a partner – especially one you haven’t seen in several months – offers a comfort that can prevent you from making much of an effort to meet new people.
+On the one hand, I am very lucky.
+My boyfriend is Canadian, and upon arriving here in late December 2016, I was not forced into the unknown territory of a hostel, but instead housed by a second family that I’ve lived with for my first few months here.
+On the other hand, a downside of having and living with a partner – especially one you haven’t seen in several months – is that it offers a comfort that can prevent you from making much of an effort to meet new people.
 Living in a relatively remote area where access to a vehicle is often required to get around can also play a limiting role here.
 The friends I have here so far I have met through my boyfriend.
-While this doesn’t mean they are not friends of mine in the fullest sense of the word, and while I can safely say that these friendships are not contingent on there existing a relationship, I’m aware of the value there would be in having friends I met independently of him.
+While this doesn’t mean they are not friends of mine in the fullest sense of the word, and while I can safely say that these friendships are not contingent on there existing a relationship, I’m aware of the value there would be in having friends I met independently.

-In March I was fortunate to meet a Belgian girl who was staying with my boyfriend’s family for a month on a Workaway exchange.
-Being the same age and having shared similar experiences, we clicked and at a time when I was in between temp jobs, she became my dog walking-companion, brunch-buddy, yoga-chum, movie night-mate and dancing-sidekick at our own little spontaneous 90s disco party.
+In March, I was fortunate to meet a Belgian girl who was staying with my boyfriend’s family for a month on a Workaway exchange.
+Being the same age and having shared similar experiences, we clicked quickly.
+At a time when I was in between temp jobs, she became my dog walking-companion, brunch-buddy, yoga-chum, movie night-mate and dancing-sidekick at our own little spontaneous 90s disco party.
 My experience in Canada was definitely enriched by the short time I spent with her, and yet there are no photos on social media that have captured these memorable moments together and can therefore “prove” that we shared a fun and supportive friendship.
-Nor are there photos depicting the times I have tried out a new cafe with other friends, gone for sunny group hikes or seen the Chili Peppers play in Vancouver.
-In fact, there aren’t really any photos of me on Facebook anymore that show me in sociable situations surrounded by others, and in this day and age, it almost seems like this is something I should be concerned about.
+Nor are there photos depicting the times I have tried out a new cafe with other friends, gone for sunny group hikes or seen a band play in Vancouver.
+In fact, there aren’t really any photos of me on Facebook that show me being sociable in the past few months.
+In this day and age, it almost seems like this is something I should be concerned about.
 No photos, it seems, indicates no social life, and no friends.

-My Facebook news-feed is filled with an array of photos: pre-night out pouting selfies; impressive plates of food from fancy restaurants or the latest trendy Shoreditch pop-up; tilted head-smiles with cocktail in hand; couples on dog walks; group selfies from house parties.
-There have been times since living in Canada when I’ve looked at my page in comparison, and wondered if my lack of “socializing evidence” means I’m not fun, that I have a boring life which will wither away without anyone noticing.
+My Facebook news-feed is filled with an array of photos of people in social settings.
+There have been times since living in Canada when I’ve looked at my page in comparison, and wondered if my lack of comparative “socializing evidence” means I’m not fun, that I have a boring life.
 There have been times when this has made me feel sad and lonely.
 The rational part of me always soon remembers that Facebook is a superficial social platform, and that my life isn’t boring and that I do have friends, even if they are spread all around the globe and I can’t see them often.
 Nevertheless, I now make a conscious effort to only spend time on Facebook if it’s for a communicative or informative purposes, and not for aimless browsing of other people’s lives.
 I also maintain my stance that there is no obligation (or desire from others) for you to share photos of every single sociable thing you do online.

 It was always my plan to move away from my boyfriend’s place and live with other people after a few months, so that I had more space and more of an incentive to meet other people.
 Now I am living in a lovely place near the ocean and closer to downtown.
-In contrast to London, the value for money when it comes to rent is excellent, especially considering that it’s really a student apartment. (“Detached?
-A garden?
-A spacious living area?
-Nice clean furnishings and utilities that work?
-This must be a dream!”
-I initially thought when I first saw it.)
-The neighborhood I’m in is ideal for me too.
+The neighborhood I’m in is ideal for me.
 I can sunbathe in my garden without feeling like neighbors are peering down on me, walk to the beach and breathe in the clean air and pet cute dogs and chat to their friendly owners.
-I can go for runs along pleasant trails and smell blossom trees and nosy handsome houses and get on buses where the drivers smile and passengers say “thank you” before they get off.
+I can go for runs along pleasant trails and smell blossom trees and nosy on handsome houses and get on buses where the drivers smile and passengers say “thank you” before they get off.

 Does this mean my life is perfect and I am the happiest I have ever been?
 No. I still haven’t met many new friends, and while with my new home and new job position I am feeling in a better place from which to explore new places, try new things, and meet new people, it’s inevitable that I will still have moments of loneliness now and then.
 But do I ever wish I was still in London?
 Hell no!
 I obviously miss friends, I miss the theater and ‘Time Out Offers’, and now that it’s summer, I kinda miss scenes of “village cricket” during post-work runs around my favorite Regent’s Park, but my life here in Canada is so much more preferable for my personal interests.
 While I will definitely feel even more settled once I meet more people, I am one of those ambiverted characters who prefers having guaranteed tranquility and alone-time along with the option to be around people, instead of having no choice but people and noise constantly around me.

 The first few months of being an expat looking for permanent professional work are bound to involve challenges.
 I was lucky in that I was already familiar with this country, wouldn’t have to learn a new language, and had contacts prior to arriving, but this didn’t mean things would be a walk in the park.
-My boyfriend recently introduced me to an American comedian called Louis C.K.
-In an interview with Jimmy Fallon, he humorously explained how, in a time when people crave instant contact with others via their cell phones, we should be more accepting of loneliness and sadness as inevitable feelings in life.
 Now that I seem to have overcome a major challenge I’ve faced in my first few months as an expat, I’m able to reflect on any setbacks or disappointments as useful experiences: experiences that were not simply reflections of unfixable shortcomings of mine nor an indication that my coming here was a mistake, but experiences that are a part of growing up and have helped develop my strength of character.
 Living and working abroad is definitely not for everyone and I imagine many people do call it quits and return back to more familiar surroundings.
 But if everything in life came easy, that would be a boring life.
 Soon I will turn the milestone age of 25, and when I look back on the life I’ve lived so far, the challenges I recall will be valued just as strongly as the moments of happiness.